-As of June 30, 2017, our pro forma net tangible book value would have been \$(2.6) million, or \$(0.33) per share, after giving effect to the conversion of all outstanding shares of our Series A Preferred Stock and our Series B Preferred Stock into 3,649,475 shares of our common stock, the conversion of the \$16.0 million cash preference payment, and the approximately \$8.4 million of accumulated and unpaid dividends as of June 30, 2017 (\$8.9 million as of September 30, 2017), on our Series A Preferred Stock into 1,913,353 shares of our common stock, at a conversion price equal to the initial public offering price of \$13.00 per share, each of which will occur immediately prior to the completion of this offering.
+As of June 30, 2017, our pro forma net tangible book value would have been \$(2.6) million, or \$(0.33) per share, after giving effect to the conversion of all outstanding shares of our Series A Preferred Stock and our Series B Preferred Stock into 3,649,475 shares of our common stock, the conversion of the \$16.0 million cash preference payment, and the approximately \$8.4 million of accumulated and unpaid dividends as of June 30, 2017 (\$8.9 million as of September 30, 2017), on our Series A Preferred Stock into 1,913,353 shares of our common stock, at a conversion price equal to the assumed initial public offering price of \$13.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, each of which will occur immediately prior to the completion of this offering.

-As of June 30, 2017, our pro forma as adjusted net tangible book value would have been \$43.6 million, or \$3.62 per share, after giving effect to our sale of 4,000,000 shares in this offering at the initial public offering price of \$13.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and our use of a portion of the net proceeds from this offering to pay approximately \$5.4 million of accumulated and unpaid dividends on our Series B Preferred Stock as of June 30, 2017 (\$5.9 million as of September 30, 2017).
+As of June 30, 2017, our pro forma as adjusted net tangible book value would have been \$43.6 million, or \$3.62 per share, after giving effect to our sale of 4,000,000 shares in this offering at an assumed initial public offering price of \$13.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our use of a portion of the net proceeds from this offering to pay approximately \$5.4 million of accumulated and unpaid dividends on our Series B Preferred Stock as of June 30, 2017 (\$5.9 million as of September 30, 2017).
 This amount represents an immediate increase in net tangible book value of \$3.95 per share to existing stockholders and an immediate dilution in net tangible book value of \$9.38 per share to new investors purchasing shares in this offering at the initial public offering price.
 We determine dilution by subtracting pro forma as adjusted net tangible book value per share of common stock from the initial public price per share of common stock.